 Speech pathologists work with people, their family and carers, other professionals, and the community to improve the lives of people with communication and/or swallowing/mealtime difficulties.

 People with communication and/or swallowing disability often find it hard to do many things that a lot of us take for granted.
 These may include speaking clearly, sending an email, ordering and enjoying a morning coffee etc. These limitations can restrict participation in everyday life.

 In addition to these challenges, people sometimes react negatively when others have communication and/or eating/drinking abilities different to their own.
 These attitudes and assumptions can be barriers to people with communication and/or swallowing difficulties leading full and productive lives, and enjoying being active members of their communities.

 Speech pathologists are specialists who work with people of all ages who have communication or swallowing difficulties.
-They often work in a multidisciplinary team of professionals to help people with a range of difficulties.
-These may include problems with speech, voice, using and understanding language, interacting with others, fluency, reading, spelling, using technological and other communication devices and aids, and safely and efficiently eating and drinking (dysphagia – difficulty swallowing).
+They often work in a team with other health professionals to help people with a range of difficulties, such as problems with speech, voice, using and understanding language, interacting with others, fluency, reading, spelling, using technological and other communication devices and aids, and safely and efficiently eating and drinking.

 People who can benefit from speech pathology include:

 - babies born with a or other oro-facial differences (speech pathologists can give advice about feeding and communication)

 - pre-schoolers who are not developing communication skills at the expected rate, or have unusual speech characteristics

 - people who have a developmental language disorder (DLD) and need support to talk and understand others and communicate effectively

 - people who have difficulties with their speech including